 - Gather information about resources on postsecondary programs and employment opportunities.

-- Learn about Vocational Rehabilitation and the role they can play in the journey to school or work.
+- Learn about HireAbility VT (Formerly VT Vocational Rehabilitation) and the role they can play in the journey to school or work.

 - Provide opportunities to practice leading IEP or Section 504 meetings using resources from I’m Determined.